Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

 The physical attacks all target AC, the necrotic and tekekinetic ones all target Fortitude, and the sand breath targets Reflex.
-As the most powerful arcane caster in the whole world, you can say he knows pretty much every ritual.
+As the most powerful arcane caster in the whole world, you can say he knows pretty much every ritual in the game for use outside of combat.

 ### The Lord Vizier